OpenBB-finance/OpenBB/openbb_platform/platform/core/README.md

 ## 1. Introduction

-This directory contains the OpenBB SDK's core functionality.
+This directory contains the OpenBB Platform's core functionality.
 It allows you to create an [extension](../../extensions/README.md) or a [provider](../../providers/README.md) that will be automatically turned into REST API endpoint and allow sharing data between commands.

 ## 2. How to install?